apcountryman/picolibrary/docs/event_driven_state_machine.md

 header/source file pair.

-The `::picolibrary::Simple_Event` class is used to easily define simple events (events that contain no information beyond their type.
+The `::picolibrary::Simple_Event` class is used to easily define simple events (events that contain no information beyond their type).
 Implicit conversion from an enum class to a `::picolibrary::Simple_Event` is enabled if `::picolibrary::is_simple_event_enum` has been appropriately specialized for the enum class.